Traditional Chinese medicine (TCM)

 Companies making herbal products bought over the counter in health food shops and pharmacies have to meet quality standards.
 They also need to provide information about their product, including the exact content and dose of the product and how safe it is.
 It is important to use only herbal products that are registered under the Traditional Herbal Remedies (THR) scheme.
 Remedies that are registered under the scheme have a THR mark and symbol on the packaging.
 THR products have been tested for quality and safety.

 The Medicines and Healthcare regulatory Agency (MHRA) states that there is a big variation in how unlicensed traditional Chinese medicines are made.
 Some have been found to contain illegal substances and toxic herbs.
 These substances may not be listed on the packaging of the product.
 The amount of the active ingredient can also vary widely between products.
+The MHRA website has information about herbal products that contain undeclared medicines or heavy metals.

 It is safest to buy plant remedies from a fully qualified herbal practitioner who is trained to work out which herbal medicines are appropriate for you.
 They can also trace where their herbs and plants come from.
 Lower down this page is information about finding a herbal therapy practitioner.
 You can also read our information about safety of herbal medicines in the complementary therapies section.